Rocky Balboa: Rocky III (1982)

-Over the next five years, Rocky has successfully defended his title in ten consecutive matches against various contenders, amassing a wealthy fortune and worldwide fame in the process.
-In addition, Rocky also has an exhibition match against the World Heavyweight Wrestling Champion, "Thunderlips" (Hulk Hogan), with the match ending in a draw.
-However, in 1981, during a dedication ceremony erecting a statue of Rocky in the city, Rocky is challenged by a young power-hungry fighter named James "Clubber" Lang (Mr. T), who has risen to the top of the rankings.
-Rocky begins having some issues with his trainer, Mickey Goldmill, due to his revelation of having faced "hand-picked" challengers that were "good fighters, but not 'killers'" which Lang seemingly is.
+Over the next five years, Rocky successfully defends his title in ten consecutive matches against various contenders, amassing wealth and worldwide fame in the process.
+In addition, Rocky also has a charity exhibition match against the World Heavyweight Wrestling Champion, "Thunderlips" (Hulk Hogan).
+However, during a dedication ceremony unveiling a statue of Rocky in the city, Rocky is challenged by a young power-hungry fighter named James "Clubber" Lang (Mr. T), who has risen to the top of the rankings.
+Mickey refuses to train Rocky to face Lang, and Rocky is stunned by Mickey's revelation Rocky faced "hand-picked" challengers that were "good fighters, but not 'killers'" which Lang seemingly is.

 Mickey insists that he would step down as Rocky's manager if he chooses to fight Lang, but Rocky convinces him to train him for one last match.
-However, just like Creed in the first film, Rocky does not put his heart into the training properly, and this reinforces Mickey's belief that Rocky has become too comfortable (or "civilized") as champion.
-Before the match, pandemonium erupts backstage, with Lang shoving Mickey out of the way during a trash-talk exchange of words with Rocky, causing Mickey to suffer from cardiac arrest.
-Distraught over Lang's cold indifference, Rocky requests to call the match off, but Mickey urges him on.
-A distracted Rocky attempts to knock Lang out early with a barrage of huge blows, but his lack of proper conditioning quickly wears him out.
-Lang, who has trained with ruthless vigor, recovers and easily knocks out Rocky in the second round, causing Rocky to lose his title.
+However, like Creed in the first film, Rocky does not put his heart into training properly, and this reinforces Mickey's belief that Rocky has become too comfortable (or "civilized") as champion.
+Before the match, pandemonium erupts backstage, Lang shoving Mickey out of the way during a trash-talk exchange with Rocky, causing Mickey to suffer a cardiac arrest.
+Distraught, Rocky requests to call the match off, but Mickey urges him on.
+A distracted Rocky attempts to knock Lang out early with a barrage of huge blows, but his lack of proper conditioning is exposed by Lang, who viciously knocks out Rocky in the second round, winning the title.